 or withdrawn periods.

-- Leaves of absence that do not meet the Federal Title IV definition utilize grace periods and cancel deferments of student loans.
-Students on leaves of absence are not eligible for financial aid.
+- A Leave of absence that does not meet the Federal Title IV definition utilize grace periods and cancel deferments of student loans.
+Students on leave of absence are not eligible for financial aid.

 - Students are subject to certain requirements with respect to their liability and health insurance status during a leave of absence.

-- Students on leaves of absence are not covered by the University of Vermont general liability policy.
+- Students on leave of absence are not covered by the University of Vermont general liability policy.

-- Students on leaves of absence must continue their coverage by the Larner College of Medicine disability insurance policy and will be charged the standard fee for this coverage.
+- Students on leave of absence must continue their coverage by the Larner College of Medicine disability insurance policy and will be charged the standard fee for this coverage.
 Please refer to Medical Student Handbook Policy 840.00 – Disability

-- Students on leaves of absence may continue to be covered by the Student Health Prepayment Plan, provided that they reside in the Burlington area, that they provide documentation of appropriate health insurance covering hospitalization, and
+- Students on leave of absence may continue to be covered by the Student Health Prepayment Plan, if they reside in the Burlington area, that they provide documentation of appropriate health insurance covering hospitalization, and that they pay

-- Students on leaves of absence will not be charged other fees.
+- Students on leave of absence will not be charged other fees.

 have access to the fitness center and transportation services.
-A student wishing access to the fitness center while on a leave of absence may purchase a pass from RecSports.
-Bus passes may be purchased from Green Mountain Transit (GMT) directly.
+A student wishing access to the fitness center while on a leave of absence may purchase a pass from UVM Campus Rec.
+Bus passes may be purchased from Green Mountain Transit (GMT)

 - Students returning from a leave of absence during clinical rotations will be assigned to the next available placement to continue their education.
-Such placements may be in a different location and at a later date than the desired return
+Such placements may be in a different location and later than the student’s desired return

-date of the student.
-Inability to schedule a return to the curriculum therefore may result in a delay in graduation.
+date.
+Inability to schedule a return to the curriculum; therefore, may result in a delay in graduation.

 - Students returning from a leave of absence should contact the UVMMC IS Service Center (802-847-1414) to have their passwords reset and their accounts re-enabled.

-- Students returning from a leave of six months or longer must complete clinical skills training in the Clinical Simulation Laboratory prior to returning the clinical curriculum.
+- Students returning from a leave of six months or longer must complete clinical skills training in the Clinical Simulation Laboratory prior to returning to clerkship rotations.